 Your dentist will examine your teeth and gums and if treatment is needed, such as a deep cleaning or periodontal surgery, you will be advised to consult a periodontist, who specializes in treating gum diseases.
 Usually, bleeding gums are no big deal, but in certain instances can warrant professional treatment.
 With the right diagnosis and personal care, bleeding gums can become a thing of the past.

 Dr. DeAngelis in Carlsbad, CA offers Expert Dental Service to help her patients with Bleeding Gums Problem.
-Call (760) 444-5507 Today for an Appointment.
+Call & talk to your dentist (760) 444-5507 Today for an Appointment.